dorkamotorka/DevUpsy/auto_changelog.md

 	changelog generate

 which generates a CHANGELOG.md file.
+It's good practice to run that locally, since you might have to edit some commites or remove them from the changelog list.

 Note that before running I had conventional commits setup using **commitlint** and **Husky**.

+## Integration with GitHub Actions

+You can also add it to your GitHub Actions pipeline, automating it on events of your preference.
+I have added a simple example to this repository under **.github/workflows/.release.yaml**